- Distance: 8 km

 A restoration campaign was started in 2003 by the local association "Sauvegarde du patrimoine".

-To get there from Amélie-les-Bains, it is pleasant to go up by the 25th Léger path (about 1h15).
+To get there from Amélie-les-Bains, it is pleasant to go up by the path of the 25th Léger (about 1h15).
 This beautiful hike is suitable for everyone, easy to access and perfectly signposted, the ascent to the Santa Engracia chapel offers many discoveries.